LIFETIME WARRANTY

 When choosing gold jewellery, one of the main things to consider is the colour.
 Gold comes in three distinct shades – yellow gold, white gold and rose gold – and each has its own charm and beauty.

-To help you find the right gold for you, we’ve created this guide.
+To help you find the right gold for you, we’ve created this guide to compare white gold vs yellow gold vs rose gold.
 We explain what each gold colour indicates about the metal, how it’s made, and the pros and cons of picking it for your special treasures.

 Why do we have 3 different gold colours?